harness/developer-hub/tutorials/cd-pipelines/kubernetes/helm-chart.md

      helm repo update harness-delegate
      ```

     - `DELEGATE_TOKEN`,`ACCOUNT_ID` and `MANAGER_ENDPOINT` are auto-populated values that you can obtain from the Delegate Installation wizard.
-Copy the command from Delegate Installation wizard.
+Copy the command from the Delegate Installation wizard.

       ```bash
       helm upgrade -i helm-delegate --namespace harness-delegate-ng --create-namespace \